s4lt3d/AssetBundleManagerForUnity/readme.md

 This demo project demonstrates an asset loading system which has the following features.

-* Allows designer to drag / drop a prefab from the project view into the spawner component to instantiate a GameObject at runtime.
+* Enables designers to drag/drop a prefab from the project view into the spawner component to instantiate a GameObject at runtime.
-* Design may move or rename prefab or change asset bundles without breaking functionality.
+* Designers can move, rename prefabs or modify asset bundles without impacting functionality.
-* Custom Inspector warns designer of misconfigured prefab and offers automatic fix.
+* Custom Inspector alerts designers of misconfigured prefabs and provides automatic fixes.
-* Uses a newly built asset bundle manager to load and unload asset bundles.
+* Incorporates a asset bundle manager to oversee the loading and unloading of asset bundles.
-* Offers future flexibilty to change how asset bundles are loaded (local, remote, simulated)
+* Offers future flexibilty to change the methods of asset bundle loading (local, remote, simulated)

 ## Usage

+### Demo Scene

+The scene `SpawnTestScene` is provided to demonstrate usage of the asset management system.

+### Setup for New Objects

 #### Assigning Prefab to Spawn
 1. Create Spawner
     - Place an `AssetSpawn` prefab in the scene.
     - Located in Assets/Prefabs/Spawners
 2. Select Prefab to Spawn
-    - Drag and Drop a prefab onto the AssetSpawn's prefab field in the inspector.
+    - Drag and Drop a prefab onto the AssetSpawn's prefab field within the inspector.
-    - Alternative: Use the object picker on the AssetSpawn's Prefab field in the inspector.
+    - Alternatively, use the object picker in the AssetSpawn's Prefab field.
 3. Missing Component Prompt.
-    - If the prefab is missing a unique id, a prompt will ask to add the component automatically.
-Choose OK.
+    - If the prefab lacks a unique id, a prompt will offer to add the component.
+Select OK.
 Then re-select the prefab.
-The prefab should now have the component `PrefabUniqueIdentifier`.
+The prefab should now integrate the `PrefabUniqueIdentifier` component.
-4. Choose Asset Bundle
+4. Select Asset Bundle
-    - If the prefab is not included in any asset bundle the AssetSpawner inspector will notify with an error.
-Choose an asset bundle using the Prefab's Inspector and choose the Asset Bundle from the bottom menu.
+    - If the prefab isn't a part of any asset bundle, the AssetSpawner inspector will notify with an error in AssetSpawn inspector.
+Assign an asset bundle via the Prefab's Inspector at the bottom of it's inspector.
 5. Build Asset Bundles
-    - Right click in the Project View and choose Build Asset Bundles and Manifest from the context menu.
+    - Right-click in the Project View and select `Build Asset Bundles and Manifest` from the context menu.
 6. Run Scene
-    - Prefab should instantiate using the AssetSpawner's transform.
+    - The prefab should instantiate using the AssetSpawner's transform as a child of the AssetSpawner.

 #### Build Setup (Already done for you)

-- A configuration file for builds and path locations is located in Assets/Resources/Settings/LocalConfig.asset
+- The configuration file detailing builds and path definitions is located in Assets/Resources/Settings/LocalConfig.asset
-- Project should build and run on Windows
+- Project can be built and run on Windows

-#### Testing Asset Bundles Changes in a Build
+#### Testing Asset Bundles Changes in a Build (optional)

 - Feel free to change prefabs and update asset bundles locally.
 (Sorry, windows only for this demo)
 - Asset Bundles can be rebuilt and copy into the built project folder.